 Liposuction is among the most popular cosmetic procedures performed every year in the United States and around the world.
-According to the American Society for Aesthetic Plastic Surgery (ASAPS), over 400,000 liposuction procedures were performed in the United States in 2016.
-That same year, the International Society of Aesthetic Plastic Surgery (ISAPS) recorded 1.4 million liposuction procedures worldwide, making it the second most performed cosmetic procedure behind breast augmentations.
+According to the American Society for Aesthetic Plastic Surgery (ASAPS), almost 300,000 liposuction procedures were performed in the United States in 2018.
+In 2017, the International Society of Aesthetic Plastic Surgery (ISAPS) recorded 1.57 million liposuction procedures worldwide, making it the most performed invasive cosmetic procedure.

 While liposuction is still most common for women, the trend is slowly showing signs of shifting.
 “There has been a dramatic increase in the number of men undergoing liposuction in the last 5 years,” says Dadvand.
 That being said, the ASAPS has found that only 45,000 men underwent liposuction in the U.S. in 2016.
 This is still drastically less than the roughly 369,000 liposuction procedures that were performed on women over the same time period.

 A survey by the Penn State University School of Medicine found that between 1995 and 1998, there was a mortality rate of 1.9 per 10,000 liposuction procedures when performed by practitioners certified by the ASAPS.
 Due to a combination of increased regulation and refinement of techniques, this number has decreased over time.

 “In trained, qualified hands, liposuction is a very safe procedure.
 That being said, no procedure is without risk,” says Dadvand, “although the chances are very low, there is always the risk of bruising, swelling, numbness to the skin, asymmetry, and contour abnormalities.
 The risks of fat embolism and damage to deeper structures or organs are exceptionally rare.”
 One of the most crucial factors in ensuring safety is the incremental removal of fat over several procedures if large amounts are to be removed.